Ottokar Czernin: Imperial Foreign Minister

 The Sixtus Affair, however, led to Count von Czernin's downfall.
-Emperor Karl I, using his brother-in-law Prince Sixte of Bourbon-Parma as his intermediary, had secretly assured French President Poincaré by a letter dated 24 March 1917 that he would support France's "just demand" for the return of Alsace-Lorraine.
+Emperor Karl I, using his brother-in-law Prince Sixtus of Bourbon-Parma as his intermediary, had secretly assured French President Poincaré by a letter dated 24 March 1917 that he would support France's "just demand" for the return of Alsace-Lorraine.
 Although his role in the affair remains unclear, he was aware of the secret negotiations, although not of the exact wording of the letter.
 When French Premier Clemenceau published the letter a year later Count von Czernin, feeling himself betrayed by Emperor Karl I and on the verge of a nervous breakdown, tendered his resignation on 14 April 1918.

 Count von Czernin has been relatively harshly judged by historians.
 While he was arguably more imaginative and energetic than either of his predecessors, Count von Berchtold or Baron Burián von Rajecz, he was at the same time more unpredictable and volatile, giving in to sudden impulses.
 This gave his foreign policy an element of instability, which possibly did not inspire confidence to the other side with which he was seeking a compromise peace.
 Despite being celebrated at the time as a "peace minister", his diplomatic efforts to disengage his country from World War I failed to prevent the dissolution of Austria-Hungary.